Adelsamir01/CyberLLM/evaluation/README.md

-# CyberLLM Evaluation
+# CyberLLMInstruct Evaluation

-This directory contains tools and scripts for evaluating the performance of CyberLLM models.
+This directory contains tools and scripts for evaluating the performance of CyberLLMInstruct models.